 Component Description Storage Manager utility (SMutil) Use the Storage Manager utility package to register and map new logical drives to the operating system.
 SMutil is installed on all host computers.
-The host computers are attached to the storage subsystem through the fibre-channel connection.
+The host computers are attached to the storage subsystem through the Fibre Channel connection.
 The SMutil package contains the following two components: • Hot Add utility: The Hot Add utility enables you to register newly-created logical drives with the operating system.
 SMdevices utility: You can use the SMdevices utility to associate storage subsystem logical drives with operating-system device names.
-Notes: In a Linux operating system environment, you must install RDAC for multi-path failover protection in order use the utilities in the Storage Manager Utility package 2.
-See the storage management software readme file fo all supported operating systems.
-Linux failover driver, FAStT-MSJ, and QLremote agent (can be used in place of Linux RDAC) The Linux failover driver is a failover version of the fibre-channel HBA driver.
-Use the FAStT-MSJ and the QLremote agent to configure the device driver and the ho adapters for multipath failover.
-In case of a failure along a I/O path, the multipath failover driver sends the I/O requests through the alternate path and ADT moves the logical drive within the DS4000 Storage Subsystem from the controller that was in the failed path to the controller that is in the good path.
+Notes: 1.
+In a Linux operating system environment, you must install RDAC for multi-path failover protection in order use the utilities in the Storage Manager Utility package 2.
+Refer to the Storage Manager readme files for all supported operating systems.
+See "Storage Manager documentation and readme files" on page 1 for instructions that describe how to find the readme files online.
+Linux failover driver, FAStT-MSJ, and QLremote agent (can be used in place of Linux RDAC) The Linux failover driver is a failover version of the Fibre Channel HBA driver.
+Use the FAStT-MSJ and the QLremor agent to configure the device driver and the host adapters for multipath failover.
+In case of a failure along an I/O path the multipath failover driver sends the I/O requests through the alternate path and ADT moves the logical drive within the DS4000 Storage Subsystem from the controller that was in the failed path to the controller that is in the good path.
 Note: The controller ADT function must be enabled for multipath I/O support using the Linux failover driver.
-To enable the ADT function, set the correct HBA ports that a installed in the Linux servers.
+To enable the ADT function, set the correct host type for the defined Fibre Channel HBA ports that are installed in the Linux servers.
+You can do this in the Storage Manager Subsystem Management window.
+See "Host types" for more information.